 Generous support of individuals and foundations alike has made this project possible.
-Sponsors include Bon and Holly French, the North American Railway Foundation, the Union Pacific Foundation, and David and Cynthia Kahler.
+Sponsors include Bon and Holly French, the North American Railway Foundation, the Union Pacific Foundation, the Candelaria Fund, and David and Cynthia Kahler.

 The collaboration with the Chicago History Museum (CHM) provides for more than “pictures on a wall.”
 The Center is publishing a heavily illustrated catalog (200 pages, hardcover) about the photographs and the people in them.
 The Center will host a special preview gathering for descendants and family members of Delano’s portrait subjects.
 Searching for and interviewing family members has been a time-consuming but rewarding undertaking.
 The exhibition will also include artifacts belonging to the portrait subjects, modern photographs of their descendants, and even sound bites of interviews.
 Because Delano captured workers of many ethnic groups and races, Railroaders meshes with CHM’s ongoing exhibition series that features the city’s rainbow of communities.
 The Museum has embraced the Center’s exhibition proposal wholeheartedly and we are working together to bring the project to life.

 The existence of Delano’s 2,500-plus photographs in the FSA-OWI collection at the Library of Congress is hardly a secret.
 They were used in 1977 in James E. Valle’s The Iron Horse at War, a book that emphasized locomotives and operations.
 The Center’s project builds on his pioneering effort, and will tell the railroad story through the lives of Delano’s subjects—a human-interest, social-historical approach.